 Since $\deg(c_{i_0})< i_0$, this minor does not belong to $E$, and the thus image of matrix $M$ is not zero, which means that the kernel of $d\phi_E$ is trivial. \end{proof} We have seen that the map $\pi$ controls all first-order deformations, now we extend this result to completed local rings.

-\begin{twr} The restriction of $B$ to the formal neighbourhood of the origin induces an isomorphism of completed local rings which is a lift of morphism of tangent spaces $d\phi_E$. \end{twr} \begin{proof} Since both $B$ and the Hilbert scheme are smooth of the same dimension, if the map coming from $\pi$ exists then it is an isomorphism and a lift of $d\phi_E$.
+\begin{twr} The restriction of $B$ to the formal neighbourhood of the origin induces an isomorphism of spectra of completed local rings which is a lift of morphism of tangent spaces $d\phi_E$. \end{twr} \begin{proof} Since both $B$ and the Hilbert scheme are smooth of the same dimension, if the map coming from $\pi$ exists then it is an isomorphism and a lift of $d\phi_E$.

-We consider an infinitesimal thickening of the origin $0\in B$, let us call it $(\Spec(A),0) \to (\Spec(B),0)$.
+We consider an infinitesimal thickening of the origin $0\in B$, let us call it

-The map $\pi_A$ is coming from a lift of matrix $M_E$ to the Artinian algebra $A$, thus by the Hilbert-Burch Theorem \ref{Hilbert-Burch} this map is flat.
+The map $\pi_A$ is coming from a lift of the matrix $M_E$ to the Artinian algebra $A$, thus by the Hilbert-Burch Theorem \ref{Hilbert-Burch} this map is flat.
 By the Nakayama's lemma \cite[\href{https://stacks.math.columbia.edu/tag/051F}{Tag 051F}]{stacks-project}, this map is also finite of degree equal $\dim_\kk(\kk[x,y]/I_E)$.
-0.2 cm By $m\subset \kk[\ab]$ we denote maximal ideal $(a_{i,j,k})_{i,j,k}$.
+0.2 cm By $\m\subset \kk[\ab]$ we denote the maximal ideal $(a_{i,j,k})_{i,j,k}$.
 Then we go to the inverse limit to consider the completed local ring.
 From the local criterion for flatness \cite[Corollary 6.9]{eisenbud}, we again get a flat family.
 We have a system of $k[[\ab]]$-modules:

-both vertical systems satisfy Mittag-Leffler condition since all vertical arrows are surjective, thus the bottom horizontal arrow is also surjective.
+both vertical systems satisfy the Mittag-Leffler condition since all vertical arrows are surjective, thus the bottom horizontal arrow is also surjective.
 As a consequence, $R[[\ab]]/\hat E$ is finite over $\kk[[\ab]]$.
-This way we have obtained that the morphism $\pi$ over the completed local ring induces map $\hat d\pi_E$ to the Hilbert scheme. \end{proof} From the theorem above, one could speculate that the map $\pi$ induces an \'etale rational map to the Hilbert scheme.
-In the next section, we will see that in general that is not the case, and in Section \ref{chapter6} how to control the failure of the well-definedness of that map.
-In Section \ref{chapter tangent2} we generalize the above theorem, by giving explicit descriptions of formal deformations of any ideal in $\Hilb^d(\A^2)$, instead of the only monomial ones.
+This way we have obtained that the morphism $\pi$ over the spectrum of the completed local ring induces a map $\hat d\pi_E$ to the Hilbert scheme. \end{proof} From the theorem above, one could speculate that the map $\pi$ induces an \'etale rational map to the Hilbert scheme.
+In the next section, we will see that in general that is not the case.
+In Section \ref{chapter6} we establish how to control the failure of the well-definedness of that map.
+In Section \ref{chapter tangent2} we generalise the above theorem.
+For any given ideal, not necessarily a monomial one, we give an explicit description of all formal deformations in $\Hilb^d(\A^2)$.